 Clinical Evidence Assessment

-Independent, unbiased expertise to drive evidence-base coverage policy (for new and emerging medical devices, drugs, procedures, and care processes)
+Independent, unbiased expertise to support evidence-based coverage decisions on new, emerging, and existing medical devices, drugs, procedures, and care processes

 New technology, if effective, can bring improved clinical care, better bottom lines, and hope for millions of patients.
 ECRI’s Clinical Evidence Assessment service provides healthcare payers with the independent, evidence-based information they need to evaluate effectiveness and make sound, data-based decisions.